Types of Paraphrasing

 However, since this is indirect paraphrasing, the additional words were incorporated in the paraphrased version.

-Summary paraphrasing:
+Summary Paraphrasing:

 This involves condensing the original text into a shorter version, while still maintaining the main ideas and arguments.
+Summary paraphrasing suggests different ways to express same idea

 Examples: